 • Planning: Developing a set of practical steps the client can use to implement the desired changes

 MI is a client-centered model of addiction counseling designed to help clients realize and figure out what they want to change instead of focusing on what the counselor would want them to change.
-Although counselors are there to offer guidance and properly administer this therapeutic approach, the benefits of motivational interviewing include self-awareness, accountability, and dependence, each of which the individual has to want to strive for.
+Although counselors are there to offer guidance and properly administer this therapeutic approach, the benefits of motivational interviewing therapy include self-awareness, accountability, and dependence, each of which the individual has to want to strive for.

 Get Started Today

-A lack of motivation can determine the course of a person’s recovery and whether they accept treatment, to begin with.
+A lack of motivation can determine the course of a person’s recovery and whether they accept treatment to begin with.
 If you or someone you know requires addiction treatment but is hesitant to take that first step, we can help.

 Alumni Testimonial